 This retro wave can also be made to glam up a regular low, curly 1920s ponytail.
-A shine hairspray, like Bed Head by TIGI Masterpiece Shine Hairspray, keeps things gleaming and budge-free.
+A shiny hairspray, like Bed Head by TIGI Masterpiece Shine Hairspray, keeps things gleaming and budge-free.
 This is the perfect look for special events where you want your look to make a mark, without having to go through the extensive effort of putting your hair in an updo.

 16. Traditional Finger Waves

-Looking for the ultimate 20s inspired hair look?
+Looking for the ultimate 20s-inspired hair look?
 Then the traditional finger waves look was made for you.
 Hair hack: A closed flat iron achieves these true-blue Roaring Twenties look in half the time.
 Learn more about curling short hair with a flat iron.